odinuv/web/en/apv/articles/sql-aggregation/index.md

 )
 {% endhighlight %}

-If you want to display data from multiple table, you have to use `JOIN`.
+If you want to display data from multiple tables, you have to use `JOIN`.
 Therefore the last two approaches do not allow you to select contact value.
 Also notice that you can freely combine any of the approaches together.